-Dal paratha recipe is very popular in Punjab, Rajasthan, and Gujarat, a dish prepared with whole wheat flour, dal, and spices.
+Dal Paratha recipe is very popular in Punjab, Rajasthan, and Gujarat, a dish prepared with whole wheat flour, dal, and spices.
 You can prepare with any dal.
 I have used toor dal to prepare this paratha.
 This is a healthy, filling, and nutritious breakfast or lunch item.
 You can use leftover dal for this dal ka paratha recipe.
-But I prefer cooking fresh dal for kids lunch box.

-So you can prepare it with freshly cooked dal or leftover dal sitting in the refrigerator.
-I usually love the dal paratha made from leftover Spinach Dal and Chana Dal.
+You can prepare it with freshly cooked dal or leftover dal sitting in the refrigerator.
+I usually love the dal paratha made from leftover dal fry, spinach dal, chana dal, or moong dal.

-If you are lazy to cook, mix leftover dal with wheat flour along with spices, and trust me, parathas are so yummy, our family loves them.
+If you're feeling too lazy to cook, just mix leftover dal with wheat flour and spices, and trust me, the parathas will turn out delicious!
+Our family loves them.

 Dal Paratha + Pineapple Raita + Carrot Sticks